Covid 19 coronavirus: US death toll hits 200,000

-The U.S. death toll from the coronavirus topped 200,000 Tuesday, a figure unimaginable eight months ago when the scourge first reached the world's richest nation with its state-of-the-art laboratories, top-flight scientists and stockpiles of medicines and emergency supplies.
+The US death toll from the coronavirus topped 200,000 Tuesday, a figure unimaginable eight months ago when the scourge first reached the world's richest nation and its state-of-the-art laboratories, top-flight scientists and stockpiles of medicines and emergency supplies.

 "It is completely unfathomable that we've reached this point," said Jennifer Nuzzo, a Johns Hopkins University public health researcher.